dustinpfister/blog_posts/_posts/linux-cp.md

 That will be it for now when it comes to the Linux cp command, that covers at least the basics of copying files in the command line in Linux to say the least.
 There may be some more advanced things that will come up once in a while though that might have to do with things like file access permissions, filtering, and other things that I might want to do when it comes to writing bash scripts.

+Although I do Like to write bash scripts now and then part of me understand that there is the potential to make scripts that are more cross platform by copying files within nodejs, or python rather than working with Linux commands.
+So I might get around to expanding this post a little now and then as needed if I get around to making some more examples for this sort of think when it comes to coping files in general in Linux.